 - Client/Browser asks for a web address with a URL.

 - JSP (Java Server Pages) – JSP is a server-side technology intended to present data to the user.
 It supports display of dynamic content with the help of special tags called JSP tags, which help insert Java code within HTML pages.
 [Static HTML always displays the same content].
 At runtime, a JSP is converted to a Servlet.
 Business logic is not typically written here.

-- JSF (Java Server Faces) – JSF is a view component framework for effective design of the User Interface.
+- JSF (Java Server Faces) – JSF is a view component framework for the effective design of the User Interface.

 - Servlet – A Servlet validates the data received from the input, selects the appropriate business logic code, and passes on the values to the Bean code.